xeyax/immediate-unstaking-arbitrage/docs/adrs/ADR-001-vault-token-standard.md

 ### Options Considered

-**Option A** — Full ERC-4626 compliance with withdrawal queues (chosen) Implement standard ERC-4626 where withdrawals exceeding idle capacity enter a queue, fulfilled as positions mature.
-Requires additional state for request tracking and fulfillment logic.
-Trade-off: Ensures users can always exit eventually, prevents indefinite liquidity lock; adds implementation complexity and gas overhead for queue management.
+**Option A** — Simplified ERC-4626 with withdrawal queues (chosen) Implement simplified ERC-4626 (only `deposit(assets)` and `redeem(shares)`) where redemptions exceeding idle capacity enter a queue, fulfilled as positions mature.
+The redundant `mint(shares)` and `withdraw(assets)` functions are omitted to reduce code duplication.
+Trade-off: Ensures users can always exit eventually, prevents indefinite liquidity lock, reduces complexity; not fully compliant with ERC-4626 (but deposit/redeem cover 95% of use cases).

 **Option B** — ERC-4626 with liquidity constraints Implement ERC-4626 where withdrawals revert if idle capital insufficient, with `maxWithdraw` accurately reflecting current capacity.
 Trade-off: Simpler implementation; users could be permanently unable to withdraw if vault continuously redeploys capital, violating user expectation of eventual exit.